Singapore is a sovereign republic in Southeast Asia.

 It is advisable to allow three to eight weeks for the processing time of a Student’s Pass and other paperwork by Singapore authorities from the date the application is submitted.

 Please note that the terms and conditions for the Student's Pass requires a student’s regular attendance at ITI.
 ICA will cancel the Student’s Pass if a student fails to attend classes for a continuous period of seven days or more without any valid reason, or if his/her percentage of attendance for the programme in any month is below 90 per cent without any valid reason.
 You should also note all other terms and conditions related to this pass.
 Student’s Pass holders are not allowed to take up part-time or full-time employment in Singapore.
 ICA reserves the right to cancel the Student’s Pass.

 Housing and Accommodation

 We will provide, upon request, advice and administrative assistance to any student to help secure housing for the duration of the programme.
 Options for students include student hostels or renting rooms or flats.
 Enrolled students will be provided with an Accommodation Guide, on request.

 Public bus – One-way single journey bus-rides on a prepaid farecard costs between S$0.92 and S$2.17; higher for non-farecard and special services.

 MRT (Mass Rapid Transit) train – One-way single journey on a prepaid farecard costs between S$0.92 and S$2.17; higher for non-farecard.

-Taxis – Basic fares start from S$3.20, excluding various surcharges.
+Taxis – Basic starting fares range from S$3.90 to S$4.10, excluding various surcharges.